Facts About Baby Sleep Every Parent Should Know

 Baby sleep matures with time

-With the help of bedtime routines, baby sleep matures quickly.
+With the help of bedtime routines, baby sleep can mature quickly.
 At around 3 months, a baby’s sleep phases will extend from 2 to 3, and by the age of 6 months, your baby is capable of joining their brief sleep cycles together.
-Encouraging and supporting your baby to self-settle is an important step in evolving your baby’s sleep patterns.
+Encouraging and supporting your baby to self-settle with a method that works for you is an important step towards evolving your baby’s sleep patterns.

-Bedtime routines provide your little one with important sleep cues and help them understand what to expect each day.
-While bedtime routines may take some time to establish, the repetition and regularity will help your baby begin to understand the process of bedtime.
+Bedtime routines can provide your little one with helpful sleep cues to understand what to expect each day.
+While bedtime routines may take some time to establish, it's the repetition and regularity that can help your baby begin to connect the dots of what to expect at bedtime.

-Bedtime routines may be simple, but as long as they are performed regularly and in order, they can become an effective daily tool.
-Bedtime routines also help reinforce your baby’s circadian rhythms, help during sleep regressions and can help lessen the need for sleep aids over time.
+Sleep time routines may be simple, but generally if they are performed regularly and in order, they can start to form an effective daily rhythm in your home and be a tool to encourage more predictable sleep.
+Bedtime routines can also help reinforce your baby’s circadian rhythms, help minimize disruption during sleep regressions and can help lessen the need for sleep aids over time.

 Sleep regression is normal

 After you’ve put in the hard yards to get your baby into a sleeping pattern that your household is comfortable with, something changes.
-Sleep regressions for babies are completely normal and are usually related to developmental milestones, illness, a change in routine or travel.
-Whatever the cause they can be frustrating all the same.
-Sleep regressions are characterised by:
+Sleep regressions for often considered "sleep progressions" as they are usually related to developmental milestones but they can also be caused by illness, a change in routine or travel.
+Whatever the cause, they can be frustrating all the same.

 1. More frequent night waking